Church history can be a journey through doctrinal

 religious magazine in the U.S.

 1804 - British and Foreign Bible Society formed.
-Church Missionary Society enters Sierra
+Church Missionary Society entered Sierra

 Albrecht from the London Missionary Society